vreser/airgedon/CONTRIBUTING.md

 email, or any other method with the owners of this repository before making a change.
 If an issue is opened and more info is needed, `airgeddon` staff will request it.
 If there is no answer in 7 days, the issue will be closed.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct], please follow it in all your interactions with the project.

 ---